bbejeck/KafkaStreamsInAction2ndEdition/README.md

 2. Run the consumer - the consumer starts up and displays some information on the console then it shuts down after two consecutive `poll` calls without retrieving any records it shuts down.

-The examples that are directly under the `bbejeck.chapter_3` package have a producer and consumer in them and you only need to run these directly.
-For this release of the MEAP, I'm assuming that you'll run these examples from within the IDE.
-In a future MEAP release(chapter 4?)
-I'm going to unit tests covering all code.
+In this MEAP release I've added tests that your can run instead of the producer-consumer steps.
+In the `src/test/java/bbejeck/chapter_3` package there are three tests for the Avro, Protobuf and JsonSchema producer-consumer interaction with SchemaRegistry.
+As time goes on I'll add tests for all examples in chapter 3.
 You can still run the examples as stand-alone programs if you wish, but should you choose to experiment you'll be able to run tests to ensure everything still works as expected.